 “Sara never stopped choosing joy—and her life never stops inspiring me to do the same.”

 —Ann Voskamp, author of New York Times bestseller One Thousand Gifts

 “Sara was one of the kindest, most generous souls I’ve ever known.
 I pray her words live on through this book chock-full of her spunk, zest, and grace-filled wisdom.”

-—Lysa TerKeurst, author of New York Times best seller Made to Crave
+—Lysa TerKeurst, author of New York Times best seller Made to official statement Crave

 “Sara’s story only grew louder, bolder, braver with her death.
 It’s a story that we all need to keep hearing.”